Skip to main content

 Following these lectures, a group of students and staff members reacted with open hostility, referencing race, gender, sexual orientation, and religion in their comments and questions.
 Despite the hostility, Phillips stayed long after the conclusion of each lecture to answer questions, even offering to meet with students later for further discussion.
 The day after Phillips’ third optional seminar, the Governor’s School fired him without warning or explanation.
 When he asked why, he was told no explanation would be given, and that there was no appeal or other recourse.
 Phillips had always received glowing performance reviews without a single negative comment up until the point of the lectures.

-ADF attorneys filed the lawsuit, Phillips v.
-North Carolina Department of Public Instruction, in the Superior Court for Wake County, North Carolina.
-Anthony Biller of Envisage Law, one of nearly 4,700 attorneys in the ADF Attorney Network, is serving as co-counsel for Phillips.
+In light of the settlement, ADF attorneys filed a voluntary dismissal of the case, Phillips v.
+North Carolina Department of Public Instruction, Thursday.
+Anthony Biller of Envisage Law, one of more than 4,500 attorneys in the ADF Attorney Network, served as co-counsel for Phillips.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.